hanabi/hanabi.github.io/Reference.md

 ### The Trash Push Prompt & The Trash Push Finesse

 * If a player performs a *Trash Push* on a *one-away-from-playable* card, it is a signal that someone else has the connecting card as a *Prompt* or a *Finesse*.

-### The Unnecessary Trash Push

-* Normally, players are only allowed to perform a *Trash Push* if the card to "get" cannot be given a direct *Play Clue*.
-Subsequently, if the card **can** be clued directly, and a *Trash Push* is done anyway, this is very strange.
-* In this situation, the very next player should blind-play their *Finesse Position* card as a *Known Bluff*.
-The receiver of the clue will interpret this as a *Trash Push Finesse* and will then play the pushed card.
-Once they play it, they will see that it does **not** match, and that an *Unnecessary Trash Push* occurred.
-* For example, in a 3-player game:
-  * All of the 2's are played on the stacks.
-  * Alice clues number 1 to Cathy, touching a single 1 on her chop.
-Since all of the 1's are already played, it is globally known that this must be some kind of *Trash Push*.
-  * Bob sees that the pushed card is a red 3.
-Cathy has no other red cards in her hand, so Alice could have just clued red to Cathy instead of doing a complicated *Trash Push*.
-  * Thus, Bob knows that this is an *Unnecessary Trash Push*, and blind-plays his *Finesse Position* card.
-It is the blue 3 and it successfully plays.
-  * Cathy knows that this must be a *Trash Push Finesse* on blue 4.
-Cathy blind-plays her slot 4 card, but it is red 3 instead and it successfully plays.
-  * Cathy now knows that since the two cards did not match each other, this must have been an *Unnecessary Trash Push*.
-* Often times, a (normal) *Trash Push* can provide a player with safe discards that stall out the discard of other useful cards in their hand.
-If this is the case, then the *Trash Push* would **not** be an *Unnecessary Trash Push*.

-### The Trash Push Inverted Finesse

-* First, see the section on the *[Unnecessary Trash Push](#unnecessary-trash-push)*.
-* Normally, the *Unnecessary Trash Push* calls for the very next player to blind-play an unrelated card, similar to a *Bluff*.
-* However, if the very next player can see that it could be a *Finesse*, then they should prefer that interpretation.
-This is similar to how the next player should always prefer a *Finesse* interpretation over a *Bluff* interpretation.
-* For example, in a 4-player game:
-  * All of the 2's are played on the stacks.
-  * Alice clues number 1 to Cathy, touching a single 1 on her chop.
-Since all of the 1's are already played, it is globally known that this must be some kind of *Trash Push*.
-  * Bob sees that the pushed card is a red 3.
-Cathy has no other red cards in her hand, so Alice could have just clued red to Cathy instead of doing a complicated *Trash Push*.
-  * Thus, Bob knows that this is an *Unnecessary Trash Push*.
-Normally, Bob would immediately blind-play his *Finesse Position* card.
-However, Bob also sees that Donald has a red 4 in his *Finesse Position*.
-Since *Finesses* take precedence over *Bluffs*, Bob knows that he should let Donald be the one to blind-play from the "unnecessaryness".
-  * Bob discards.
-  * Cathy knows that this must be a *Trash Push*.
-Cathy blind-plays her slot 3 card.
-It is red 3 instead and it successfully plays.
-  * Similar to Bob, Donald also sees that the *Trash Push* was unnecessary.
-Since Bob did not blind-play anything, this must be an *Unnecessary Trash Push Finesse*.
-Donald blind-plays his *Finesse Position* as red 4 and it successfully plays.

 ### The Trash Pull